Guayama offers a microcosm of all of the great reasons to explore Puerto Rico, including natural beauty, history, and culture.

 Jobos Bay National Estuarine Research Reserve

-Carite Lake is a manmade lake which serves as a reservoir for irrigation purposes.
-It's a good spot for fishing and there are several Airbnb properties available in the vicinity, including a tree house in a small tropical farm right by the lake.
+Carite Lake is a manmade lake that serves as a reservoir for irrigation purposes.
+It's a good spot for fishing and there are several Airbnb properties available in the vicinity, including a treehouse in a small tropical farm right by the lake.

 El Legado Golf Resort

 For golfers looking to enjoy themselves, El Legado offers a par 72, with 18 holes and 7,200 yards, where strong winds can add to the challenge.
 There is also a driving range, pro shop, bar, and restaurant.
 The resort was designed by local golf legend Chi Chi Rodríguez and features views of the Island's central mountain range and the Caribbean Sea.